cncf/toc/proposals/serverlessworkflow.md

 The goals/roadmap of the project include:

 - finalize release v0.1.
-- keep improving specification to v1.0.
 - define requirements for implementation compliance.
 - define requirements for Serverless Workflow API/SDK.
+- continue improving and verifying specification quality by promoting and testing community implementations.

 **Statement on alignment with CNCF mission**: